ten-protocol/ten-documentation/docs/smart-contract-features/transaction-timestamp.md

 # Precise transaction timestamp

 Real-time games require users to make quick decisions, and the outcomes depend on the precise moment in time when the action was made.
-This doesn't work well on-chain because latencies are not low enough.
+This doesn't work well on-chain because latencies are not low enough. **The timestamp is provided in milliseconds**.

 ### Option 1 - External Timestamp oracle[​](#option-1---external-timestamp-oracle "Direct link to Option 1 - External Timestamp oracle")